branw/gta-v-tunables-tracker/README.md

 ---

-The tunables file, originally known as `tunables.json` and now `0x1a098062.json`, is used to send global configuration data to players in the otherwise peer-to-peer GTA Online.
+The tunables file, originally known as `tunables.json` and now `0x1a098062.json`, is used to configure global properties in the otherwise peer-to-peer GTA Online.
+Each game platform has a distinct version of the tunables files, and they are mainly used to toggle features like seasonal effects and adjust game objectives.
+It is streamed as an encrypted file to players when connecting to an online lobby.

 This repo is automatically updated every hour and tracks changes to the tunables file for each platform: